 Grants may include a profit or fee for the small business.
-Fees are subject to negotiation and rarely exceed 7 percent.
+Fees are subject to negotiation and shall not exceed 7 percent.
+Note: Profit/fee is not "Program Income" and should not be included in field 15.d. of the SF 424.